Assistant Professor of Bioengineering

 Ph.D., Chemistry and Biochemistry, University of California, San Diego (2014)

-Prior to joining Rice, Lu’s Ph.D. research at UC San Diego focused on membrane protein structural biology before he transitioned to his postdoctoral research on protein engineering in the laboratory of Dr. Mikhail Shapiro at Caltech, where he focused on a class of gas-filled hollow protein nanostructures called gas vesicles (GVs).
-Exploring the unique mechanical and material properties of these biogenic gas compartments, he led the projects to develop GVs as “erasable” MRI contrast agents and as the first genetically encodable optical coherence tomography (OCT) contrast agents.
+Prior to joining Rice, George Lu’s Ph.D. research at UC San Diego focused on membrane protein structural biology before he transitioned to his postdoctoral research on protein engineering in the laboratory of Dr. Mikhail Shapiro at Caltech.
+There, he focused on a class of gas-filled hollow protein nanostructures called gas vesicles (GVs).
+GVs were evolved in certain photosynthetic microbes to regulate their buoyancy.
+They are usually several hundreds of nanometers in size and made exclusively of proteins, which form a 2-nm shell that allows gas to freely exchange but prevents the formation of liquid water inside.
+These biogenic nanoscale gas compartments are fully genetically encodable and possess unique mechanical and material properties.
+Exploring these properties, George Lu led the projects to develop GVs as “erasable” MRI contrast agents and genetically encodable optical coherence tomography (OCT) contrast agents.
 For these pioneering works, he was recognized as the Young Investigator of the Year